-Hosted by acclaimed author Michael Brooks, our one-day masterclass offers the chance to learn directly from the experts in the fascinating fields of cosmology and relativity.
+This one-day masterclass offers the chance to learn directly from the experts in the fascinating fields of cosmology and relativity.

-It's 100 years since Einstein first published his general theory of relativity and utterly transformed our understanding of the universe.
+It's been over 100 years since Einstein first published his general theory of relativity and utterly transformed our understanding of the universe.
 Einstein overturned centuries of thinking about gravity by revealing how it arises from the curvature of space and time.
 Yet general relativity has had far greater consequences.
 It has revealed that our universe has been expanding from a hot dense state called the big bang 13.8 billion years ago.
 It has changed our understanding of space and time.
 And it predicts that the universe is an extreme place, containing black holes and possibly wormholes.

 While we have made great progress, we still have plenty of unfinished business with the cosmos.
 What can we learn from gravitational waves?
 How does the dark universe shape our cosmic destiny?
 What is really happening near black holes?
 Are we any closer to discovering the ripples in space-time predicted by Einstein?
 Why is relativity not the final answer?